-6. Making best use of our housing
+6 Making best use of our housing

-The type of home we offer you:

-We will generally offer you a home which meets the size needs of your household.

-If you are applying through CBL you will have your property size determined by the Local Authority.
-In general, we will make offers of accommodation based on the local authority assessment and underoccupation room rate ("bedroom tax") criteria.
-If you are expecting another child we will take this into account.
-Except in the circumstances set out below we will not normally offer you a home bigger or smaller than you need and/or where you will be affected by the housing benefit under-occupation deduction ("the bedroom tax").

-Some of the circumstances where we may offer you a home which is outside of the current size and type guidelines include:

-- You are downsizing from a larger home, - You are an existing tenant and need a larger family home of a type which is currently available and you have asked us to consider an offer that improves your current living circumstances e.g. you are in a 2-bedroom home and have a 5 bedroom need and you have asked us to consider you for an available 4-bedroom home. - It is standard practice for the property type concerned, for example schemes of two bedroom bungalows that are designated for people over 60, or - There is a local lettings plan in place, or where our own residents need to move and there are either serious health, social or disability issues and/or the liability for the under-occupation room rate will end within a short period -for example because you are approaching pension credit age or you have a child nearing age of 10 or - To rebalance and stabilise a community with high turnover we may offer some homes to families with mixed sex children who would, or ordinarily look for larger housing within 3 years of the tenancy starting. - There is low/no demand for the home from other households who would meet the occupation size and type criteria. - There is low demand for the home and you are a separated parent who has regular care responsibilities and this is having a significant impact on the health and well-being of your child(ren).
+- 6.1 We will generally offer you a home which meets the size needs of your household. - 6.2 If you are applying through CBL you will have your property size determined by the local authority.
+In general, we will make offers of accommodation based on the local authority assessment and under- occupation room rate ("bedroom tax") criteria.
+If you are expecting another child, we will take this into account. - 6.3 Except in the circumstances set out below we will not normally offer you a home bigger or smaller than you need and/or where you will be affected by the housing benefit underoccupation deduction ("the bedroom tax"). - 6.4 Some of the circumstances where we may offer you a home which is outside of the current size and type guidelines include: - You are downsizing from a larger home - You need a large family home of a type which is currently unavailable or is limited, and where the local authority agrees that the move would improve your current living circumstances - It is standard practice for the property type concerned, for example schemes of two-bedroom bungalows that are designated for people over 60 - There is a local lettings plan or planning requirement in place that allows us to do so - Where we consider our own residents to have an exceptional need due to serious health, social or disability issues and where that need has not been met through the Choice Based Lettings system - There is low/no demand for the home from other households who would meet the occupation size and type criteria - There is low demand for the home, and you are a separated parent who has regular care responsibilities, and this is having a significant impact on the health and well-being of your child(ren)

-Our adapted homes:

-Where one of our homes has been significantly adapted for the needs of a disabled person, we will try to let the property to a person or household that requires the aids and adaptations.
-However we recognise that the specific nature of many adaptations and individual customer needs may mean that re-use is not always possible.
+- Where a property has disabled adaptations and we are unable to let to an applicant requiring the adaptations who also meets the full bedroom requirement, we may under occupy to someone who needs the adaptations. - 6.5 Our adapted homes Where one of our homes has been significantly adapted for the needs of a disabled person, we will try to let the property to a person or household that requires the aids and adaptations.
+However, we recognise that the specific nature of many adaptations and individual customer needs may mean that re-use is not always possible.

 We will offer homes that may require new or further adaptations before your household moves in.
-You will need to demonstrate that the tenancy will be sustainable for you through an Occupational Health Officers assessment and that the adaptations funding will be available.
-We expect the tenancy to be taken up from the offer date and are unable to hold offers open pending the completion of the adaptations.
+You will need to demonstrate that the tenancy will be sustainable for you and that the adaptations are possible by providing medical or supporting evidence.
+The tenancy will commence when ready to let and will not be held pending adaptations unless there is a funded agreement with the local authority.

-Creating sustainable and balanced communities:

-Some of our homes, particularly those that are newly built or those in rural areas, have planning, legal or funding restrictions, known as Section 106 agreements that give priority to local people.
+Creating sustainable and balanced communities - Some of our homes, particularly those that are newly built or those in rural areas, have planning, legal or funding restrictions, known as Section 106 agreements, that give priority to local people.
 We let these homes in line with the agreements that are in place.
 In some circumstances we will also agree a local lettings plan for a neighbourhood.

 Our local lettings plans may give preference to particular customer groups depending on the needs of that locality.
 Our local lettings plans are time-limited and help to ensure our neighbourhoods are great places to live.